 Needless to say, these types of occasions attract all kinds of people.
 With the increase of curious crowds, opportunities to make connexions arise.
 And remember, just because you’re not part of the official programme it doesn’t mean that you can’t host your own event.

 Improve your reputation

-Not to say that you have a bad one, that is, but according to this study, art followers have some of the highest levels of engagements when compared to other niche markets.
+Not to say that you have a bad one, that is, but art followers have some of the highest levels of engagements when compared to other niche markets.
 Nowadays most brand reputation management is done online, but sponsoring cultural acts is still a good way to get someone to look at your business with kinder eyes — specially when the brand hasn’t had the best PR in recent years. *cough* BP *cough*

 Don’t know where to start?
 Here’s a list of art galleries in Hull.

 Arts are important for society

 A friend of mine once told me that people need beauty and fantasy in their lives.
 By taking part in Hull’s year as City of Culture you’d not only be helping this town shed its bad reputation, but also contributing with the arts which are an integral part of every civilised society.
 But don’t take my word for it.
 Go read this piece by Peter Bazalgette for The Guardian on the subject.

 So, did we convince you?
 Will you be considering taking your business to Hull, City of Culture?
 If so, could we persuade you to buy some promotional T-shirts?
 Picture it, rivers of people wearing your logo through the streets of Hull.
 If that doesn’t make a statement, then I don’t know what will.

 For more information on Hull City of Culture 2017 and its programme, go visit their official website.